good-parts/aws-bootstrap/README.md

 #### EC2 Configuration
 * `EC2InstanceType`: The staging host EC2 instance type.
 Only tested on x86_64.
 Default: t3.medium.
 * `EC2AMI`: The EC2 AMI.
 Only tested on Amazon Linux 2.
 Default: The latest Amazon Linux 2 AMI in the region.
-* `EC2KeyPair`: An existing EC2 keypair to be able to ssh to your staging host.

 #### HTTPS Configuration (Optional)
 * `Domain`: Your root domain name (Example: example.com).
 HTTPS will only be enabled if a domain is specified.
 Only provide this if your DNS is managed by Route 53.